COVID-19 advice: Please follow current government advice and check opening times before travel.

 The ground floor is dedicated to Irish animals, featuring giant deer skeletons and a variety of mammals, birds and fish.
 The upper floors of the building were laid out in the 19th Century in a scientific arrangement showing animals by taxonomic group.
 This scheme demonstrated the diversity of animal life in an evolutionary sequence.

-The main collections on display are:
+The main collection on display are:

-- Irish Fauna
+• Irish Fauna

 The museum has been closed for some time to permit major conservation and renovation works to take place.
-The ground floor of the Natural History Museum re-opens on August 2nd 2022.
-The rest of the Museum continues to be a building site.

 The Office of Public Works have built a roof access platform underneath the glass ceiling to investigate the roof and understand the structure of the building, which is over 160 years old.
 The work needed to fix this Victorian museum will take some time and is part of a larger-scale refurbishment project of the entire building, which is planned under the National Development Plan.
-(The museum will close again some time in 2023).
+The museum will close again some time in 2024.

-Closed Good Friday, Christmas Day.
+Closed Good Friday, 25 & 26 Dec

-Merrion Street, Dublin 2.
+Merrion Street, Dublin 2